HeRAMS-WHO/herams-i18n/docs/index.rst

 	:align: center

-**Project Owner**: Designated person who is responsible for the HeRAMS project.
+**Project owner**: Designated person who is responsible for the HeRAMS project.
 They can invite users to view the project dashboard or the list of available workspaces but are not expected to conduct the daily activities of managing users and assuring data quality.

-**Project Admin**: The *Project Owner* typically relies on an Information Management Officer to manage the daily activities of the HeRAMS Project and assigns them the role of *Project Admin*.
-The *Project Admin* has access to all workspaces.
+**Project admin**: The *project owner* typically relies on an Information Management Officer to manage the daily activities of the HeRAMS Project and assigns them the role of *project admin*.
+The *project admin* has access to all workspaces.
 Depending on the project setup, they might also be assigned to configure the project dashboard.
-While *Project Admins* are responsible for the overall training and management of users, they can assign *Workspace Owners* to manage individual workspaces.
+While *project admins* are responsible for the overall training and management of users, they can assign *Workspace owners* to manage individual workspaces.

-**Workspace Owner:** Are commonly at the sub-national level, overseeing data collection for a specific area (e.g. a district).
+**Workspace owner:** Are commonly at the sub-national level, overseeing data collection for a specific area (e.g. a district).
 They have full control over their workspace and can invite other users to contribute to their workspace.
-It is important to note that *Workspace Owners* can only edit or share access to the workspaces they own.
+It is important to note that *workspace owners* can only edit or share access to the workspaces they own.
 However, like any user having been granted access to a project, they can explore data from other workspaces using the project dashboard.

-**Data Contributor:** Support the workspace owner in collecting and managing information on individual health facilities.
-Like *Workspace Owners* they can only edit data within their workspace but are able to view the overall project by accessing the project dashboard.
+**Data contributor:** Support the workspace owner in collecting and managing information on individual health facilities.
+Like *workspace owners* they can only edit data within their workspace but are able to view the overall project by accessing the project dashboard.

-**Data Viewers**: Under exceptional situations, a user might be granted a role of *Data Viewer*.
+**Data viewers**: Under exceptional situations, a user might be granted a role of *data viewer*.
 This means they are granted access to download the workspace data but are unable to edit data.
 Like all users having been granted access to a project, they are also able to access the project dashboard.

-**Project Viewer:** The role of *Project Viewer* is intended for users at any level who rely on HeRAMS data for their own work.
+**Project viewer:** The role of *project viewer* is intended for users at any level who rely on HeRAMS data for their own work.
 Their access is limited to the project dashboard and the list of available workspaces.

 ..
-Note: If a project is set to **Private** or **Closed** access to the project dashboard can be further restricted.
+Note: If a project is set to **private** or **closed** access to the project dashboard can be further restricted.
 Please consult `Project Settings` for further information on project statuses.

 Mapping User Roles to Permissions
 """""""""""""""""""""""""""""""""

-**Data contributors**: *Data Contributors* are granted access to *Edit Data* for individual workspaces.
+**Data contributors**: *data contributors* are granted access to *edit data* for individual workspaces.

   .. image:: media/img/HeRAMS_permissions_data_contributor1.png
 	:height: 200px
 	:alt: data contributor
 	:align: center

-Optionally, *Data Contributors* can also be granted permissions to download data.
+Optionally, *data contributors* can also be granted permissions to download data.

   .. image:: media/img/HeRAMS_permissions_data_contributor2.png
 	:height: 200px
 	:alt: data contributor (advanced)
 	:align: center

-**Data Viewers**: It is possible to grant users access to download data without providing them with edit rights.
+**Data viewers**: It is possible to grant users access to download data without providing them with edit rights.
 While this permission is commonly combined with access to *Edit Data*, under special circumstances, access might be granted to download data only.

   .. image:: media/img/HeRAMS_permissions_data_viewer.png
 	:height: 200px
 	:alt: data viewer
 	:align: center

-**Workspace Owners**: In addition to editing and downloading data, *Workspace Owners* are granted the permission to *Manage Users*.
+**Workspace owners**: In addition to editing and downloading data, *workspace owners* are granted the permission to *manage users*.
 This grants them the ability to invite other users to contribute to their workspace.

   .. image:: media/img/HeRAMS_permissions_workspace_owner.png
 	:height: 200px
 	:alt: workspace owner
 	:align: center

-Under special circumstance a *Project Admin* might grant a *Workspace Owner* admin permission to a workspace, allowing the *Workspace Owner* to delegate managing user access for their workspace.
+Under special circumstance a *project admin* might grant a *workspace owner* admin permission to a workspace, allowing the *workspace owner* to delegate managing user access for their workspace.
 This permission should be used carefully and only granted if absolutely necessary.

   .. image:: media/img/HeRAMS_permissions_workspace_owner2.png
 	:height: 200px
 	:alt: workspace owner (advanced)
 	:align: center

 ..
-Warning: While a *Workspace Owner* may delegate granting access permissions to another user, they remain responsible for their workspace and users having access to it.
+Warning: While *workspace owners* may delegate granting access permissions to another user, they remain responsible for their workspace and users having access to it.